 If you’re one of the 1,800,000 sellers on Etsy, you probably spend a lot of time thinking about how you can set yourself apart, what new products you can sell, and different ways you can market your items.
 But one thing that often doesn’t get enough thought or attention is the bookkeeping side of running a business.
-Luckily, there are several accounting tools tailored specifically toward Etsy sellers that can make managing your finances a quick, dread-free process.
+Luckily, there are several accounting tools geared toward Etsy sellers that can make managing your finances a quick, dread-free process.

 Wave is a completely free accounting software with ample features, good customer support, and a direct Etsy integration.
 All of your Etsy sales will automatically be added to the software.
 Wave also connects directly with PayPal and has duplicate transaction detection.

 In addition to managing sales, you can also send invoices, save contact information, and separate personal and business expenses in Wave (the latter is a must for small businesses using one bank account for personal and business use; otherwise you risk an IRS audit).
 You can also run a sales tax report and/or accounts payable report to see who hasn’t paid their invoices yet.

 The software is incredibly easy to use, offers full accounting capabilities (including bank reconciliation), and…did I mention it’s free?
 Of all the options for Etsy users, this software offers the best accounting and the most features.
 It also can grow with your business as you add employees and payroll down the road.

 QuickBooks Self-Employed isn’t a full accounting solution, but it offers expense tracking, light bookkeeping, and tons of tax support.
 The software is ideal for single users running a small business.
 A recent Etsy integration makes it a great choice for users looking to manage their finances and make tax season a breeze.